-- (6) Please provide a description and assessment of the type and availability of youth workforce investment activities in the local area, including activities for youth who are individuals with disabilities.
-The description and assessment must include an identification of successful models of such youth workforce investment activities (WIOA §108(b) (9)). - (2) Please provide a description and assessment of the type and availability of youth workforce investment activities in the local area, including activities for youth who are individuals with disabilities.
-The description and assessment must include an identification of successful models of such youth workforce investment activities.
-WIOA 108(b) (9).
+(6) Please provide a description and assessment of the type and availability of youth workforce investment activities in the local area, including activities for youth who are individuals with disabilities.
+The description and assessment must include an identification of successful models of such youth workforce investment activities (WIOA §108(b) (9)).

 There are numerous workforce activities throughout the region focusing on Youth.
 There are faith-based, community-based, education-based, as well as Federal, State and Local Government funded programs.
 The CareerSource Brevard Youth model is called "NextGen" which is a no cost program for eligible young adults seeking to gain work experience, enter the job market and plan for, or launch a career.
-Youth activities include occupational skills exploration, preemployment/work skills training, counseling, and opportunities for academic skill building, iob development, various work experience opportunities, job placement, and follow-up.
+Youth activities include occupational skills exploration, preemployment/work skills training, counseling, and opportunities for academic skill building, job development, various work experience opportunities, job placement, and follow-up.
 The NextGen model was highlighted in the March 26, 2015 USDOL Employment and Training Advisory System (TEGL 23-14) Operating Guidance as an "Example of Local Areas Successfully Servicing Larger Numbers of Out of School Youth (OSY)."
 The NextGen model targets three customer groups, each: Out of School Youth (OSY) Out of School Youth referred from Partner Programs (OSY-Partner Programs) and In School Youth (ISY).